cheqd/cheqd-node/README.md

 Our [testnet](https://testnet-explorer.cheqd.io/) is the easiest place for developers and node operators to get started if you're not *quite* ready yet to dive into building apps on our mainnet.
 To get started...

-1. Install [the latest stable release](https://github.com/cheqd/cheqd-node/releases/latest) of `cheqd-node` software (currently `v0.6.x`) on a hosting platform of your choice by [following the setup guide](docs/setup-and-configure/README.md).
+1. Install [the latest stable release](https://github.com/cheqd/cheqd-node/releases/latest) of `cheqd-node` software (currently `v0.6.x`) on a hosting platform of your choice by [following the setup guide](https://docs.cheqd.io/node/docs/setup-and-configure).
 2. Acquire testnet CHEQ tokens through [our testnet faucet](https://testnet-faucet.cheqd.io).
+3. Once you have acquired CHEQ tokens, [promote your node to a validator](https://docs.cheqd.io/node/docs/validator-guide)

 ## 🧑‍💻 Using cheqd

-Once installed, `cheqd-node` can be controlled using the [cheqd Cosmos CLI guide](docs/cheqd-cli/README.md).
+Once installed, `cheqd-node` can be controlled using the [cheqd Cosmos CLI guide](https://docs.cheqd.io/node/docs/cheqd-cli).

 ### 📌 Currently supported functionality